betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 projects has its own challenges.
 Emerging best practices can help.
 <!-- end deck -->

-This article is cross published with the Multi-Project DevOps [website](https://multiprojectdevops.github.io/bssw_summary/).
+This article is cross-published with the Multi-Project DevOps [website](https://multiprojectdevops.github.io/bssw_summary/).

 This article summarizes the initial efforts of the [Multi-Project DevOps